-- Be a farmer or partner of a farmer.

-- Be aged 16 years or over.
+- Be a farmer or partner of a farmer. - Be aged 16 years or over.

-- The farmer must contribute significant labour and capital to the farm enterprise.

-- The farm enterprise must have significant commercial purpose or character.

-- The farmer must have a right or interest in the land used for the purpose of a farm enterprise.

-- The farm must be located in Australia.
+The farmer must contribute sign - The farmer must contribute significant labour and capital to the farm enterprise. - The farm enterprise must have significant commercial purpose or character. - The farmer must have a right or interest in the land used for the purpose of a farm enterprise. - · The farm must be located in Australia.

-- Meet income and assets tests.

-- Be willing and agree to comply with mutual obligation requirements (activity requirements). - Must have received less than three cumulative years of Farm Household Allowance.
+- · Meet income and assets tests. - Be willing and agree to comply with mutual obligation requirements (activity requirements). - Must have received less than three cumulative years of Farm Household Allowance. - The farmer must use the land wholly or mainly for the purpose of the farm enterprise. - The residency requirements must be met.